elementor/wp2static/readme.txt

 = via WP Admin panel =

 1. Go to Plugins > Add New
-2. Search for "WP Static HTML Output"
+2. Search for "WP Static Site Generator"
 3. Click on the Install Now button
 4. Activate the plugin and find it under the Tools menu